Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Introduction

 \subsection{Related Work:}

-{\bf{Extensional Semantics for Non-determinism.}} There is a large body of research identifying appropriate order-theoretic structures for representing nondeterminism denotationally, and establishing their relationship to notions of testing and equivalence --- e.g. \cite{HA,Plotp}.
-The principal difficulty which arises when interpreting countable nondeterminism --- the non-continuous nature of such a semantics --- may be resolved by weakening the continuity properties demanded (e.g. to $\omega_1$-continuity \cite{AP}).
-However, this admits many undefinable functions and leaves fewer principles with which to reason about program behaviour (not least, proving that a model is adequate).
+{\bf{Extensional Semantics for Non-determinism.}} There is a body of research describing the appropriate order-theoretic structures for representing nondeterminism denotationally, and establishing their relationship to notions of testing and equivalence~--- e.g. \cite{HA,Plotp}.
+The principal difficulty which arises when interpreting countable nondeterminism~--- the non-continuous nature of such a semantics~--- may be resolved by weakening the continuity properties demanded (e.g. to $\omega_1$-continuity \cite{AP}).
+However, this admits many undefinable functions and leaves fewer principles with which to reason about program behaviour (not least, proving computational adequacy).

 In this work we focus on the relationship between sequentiality of (higher-order) functions and non-determinism, axiomatizing the structure required to interpret choice in this setting.
-More specifically, our approach is based on two orders --- an extensional order corresponding to the observable input/output behaviour of functions, and a \emph{stable} order, capturing, in effect, the minimal computation required to produce a given result.
+More specifically, our approach is based on two orders~--- an extensional order corresponding to the observable input/output behaviour of functions, and a \emph{stable} order, capturing, in effect, the minimal computation required to produce a given result.
 This is foreshadowed by Roscoe's work on the semantics of CSP (in which the stable order is called the ``strong order'') \cite{Roscoe1,Roscoe2} and Berry's introduction of \emph{biorders} \cite{Be}, which combine both orders in constructing models of functional (but deterministic) languages.
 In previous work, the author has observed that stable and continuous functions on biorders with a (extensionally) greatest element are sequential in the sense of Milner and Vuillemin, and used them to construct fully abstract models of sequential languages such as the lazy $\lambda$-calculus \cite{ufpc}.
 However, although these models technically carry information about the way higher-order programs evaluate their arguments, this must be recovered from the graphs or traces of the functions they denote, suggesting that an alternative representation would be valuable for program analysis.

 One approach is suggested by the work of Curien, Plotkin and Winskel \cite{cpw}, which describes a fully faithful functor into the category of bidomains from a Cartesian closed category constructed from a model of linear logic based on \emph{bistructures}.
 This is a more general representation of bidomains than that given by ordered concrete data structures (i.e. the biorders which are finite-branching states of the latter are strictly included in those which correspond to cliques of the former).
 Thus it includes stable and extensionally continuous functions which are not sequential, such as Gustav's function \cite{Be}.
 As a continuous semantics, it does not capture programs with unbounded nondeterminism.